kubecost/docs/using-kubecost/navigating-the-kubecost-ui/savings/savings-actions.md

 ### Enable the Cluster Controller

 Before you can perform any Actions, you need to enable Kubecost's [Cluster Controller](/install-and-configure/advanced-configuration/controller/cluster-controller.md).
+This is because Kubecost requires write access to clusters in order to perform Actions, which is granted by the Controller.
 See the Cluster Controller doc for a complete tutorial, then Kubecost Actions should be fully functional.

 {% hint style="warning" %}
 Some features included in Kubecost Actions are only available in GKE/EKS environments.
 See the Cluster Controller doc for more clarity on which features you will have access to after enabling the Cluster Controller.